TechFanTheo/privacyguides.org/docs/mobile-browsers.md

 ### Minimum Requirements

 - Must support automatic updates.
-- Must receive engine updates in 0-1 days from upstream release.
+- Must receive engine updates from upstream releases quickly.
+- Must support content blocking.
 - Any changes required to make the browser more privacy-respecting should not negatively impact user experience.
-- Android browsers must use the Chromium engine.
-    - Unfortunately, Mozilla GeckoView is still less secure than Chromium on Android.
-    - iOS browsers are limited to WebKit.

 ### Extension Criteria